 - (2) Any meeting of a board of education of a school district discussing an action, order or policy described in this subsection, including any hearing by the board under subsection (c), shall be open to the public in accordance with the open meetings act, K.S.A.
 75-4317 et seq., and amendments thereto, and may be conducted by electronic audio-visual communication when necessary to secure the health and safety of the public, the board and employees. - (c) (1) An employee, a student or the parent or guardian of a student aggrieved by an action taken, order issued or policy adopted by the board of education of a school district pursuant to subsection (a)(1), or an action of any employee of a school district violating any such action, order or policy, may request a hearing by such board of education to contest such action, order or policy.
 Any such request shall not stay or enjoin such action, order or policy. - (2) Upon receipt of a request under paragraph (1), the board of education shall conduct a hearing within 72 hours of receiving such request for the purposes of reviewing, amending or revoking such action, order or policy.
 The board of education may extend the time for a hearing if extraordinary circumstances exist that justify the extension.
 In making the extension, the board of education shall consider the rights of the aggrieved party, the protection of the public health, the severity of the emergency and the availability, if necessary, of any witnesses and evidence. - (3) An employee, a student or the parent or guardian of a student aggrieved by a decision of the board of education under paragraph (2) may request a hearing in a district court in accordance with section 4, and amendments thereto. - (d) (1) In any school year in which there is a state of public health disaster emergency declared by the governor pursuant to section 1, and amendments thereto, the board of education of each school district shall provide to the state board of education information regarding any action taken, orders issued or policies adopted to mitigate such emergency and its impact on the operation of any school of the school district.
-Such information shall be provided to the state board in a manner determined by the state board and each time the board of education takes such action, issues such orders or adopts such policies.
+The board of education shall provide such information to the state board in a manner determined by the state board each time the board of education takes such action, issues such orders or adopts such policies. - (2) At least once every two weeks in any such school year, the state board shall compile the information received pursuant to paragraph (1) and publish a year-to-date compilation on the Kansas state department of education's website. - (e) As used in this section, the term "accepted scientific" means methods of control employed and intended to remediate infectious, contagious or communicable disease that are acknowledged as effective by high-quality scientific data that includes systematic reviews of completed, high-quality, randomized controlled trials.